 The candles had been burning a long time.

 Goldman came and he was pleasant and young and did not know what was coming for him either.
 Tall.
 The asymmetry of it all.
 None of them did.
-That is the nature of this evening out.
+That is the nature of this and every evening out.

 What came to the table was Cabernet.